-Fivel Systems was born from a very real corporate need.
+Born from a very real corporate need

 Over 2 years, the team collected a wide body of knowledge in the areas of brain biology, behavioral science, motivational practices, and teaching methods.
 A few important findings shed light on why corporate training was under-performing.

-“Employees are busy doing their core job,” said Fivel founder John Breakey.
+“Employees are busy doing their core job,” said John Breakey.
 “They don't respond well to web portal self-help approaches or information overload in long training sessions.
 They need more help to learn and adapt to an ever increasing environment of change.”